VikSil/Reengineering_Man_AHL/study/kafka/kafka_useful_commands.md

 _Shows the topic, all the consumers, partitions that they are assigned to, partition offsets, lag and hosts_

+## Static group membership
+* Prevents consumers from changing their member ID and partitions on rebalancing
+* Specify `group.instance.id` to make a consumer a _static member_
+* Cosumer's partitions will wait for `session.timeout.ms` before rebalancing if the consumer leaves the session

 # Offsets

 ## Resetting offsets